Brachypelma smithi: Distribution and habitat

 Brachypelma smithi and the very similar B. hamorii are found along the Pacific coast of Mexico on opposite sides of the Balsas River basin as it opens onto the Pacific.
 B. smithi is found to the south, in the state of Guerrero.
 The natural habitat of the species is in hilly deciduous tropical forests.
 It constructs or extends burrows under rocks and tree roots, among dense thickets and deciduous forests.

 The burrows were described in 1999 by a source which did not distinguish between Brachypelma hamorii and B. smithi.
-The deep burrows keep them protected from predators, like the white-nosed coati, and enable them to ambush passing prey.
+The deep burrows keep them protected from predators, like the white-nosed coati, and enable them to ambush passing prey, such as large insects, frogs and mice.
 The females spend the majority of their lives in their burrows.
 The burrows are typically located in or not far from vegetation and consist of a single entrance with a tunnel leading to one or two chambers.
 The entrance is just slightly larger than the body size of the spider.
 The tunnel, usually about three times the tarantula's leg span in length, leads to a chamber which is large enough for the spider to safely molt.
 Further down the burrow, via a shorter tunnel, a larger chamber is located where the spider rests and eats its prey.
 When the tarantula needs privacy, e.g. when molting or laying eggs, the entrance is sealed with silk, sometimes supplemented with soil and leaves.